 Taste As You Go

 Your cream recipe should suit your dessert.
-Adjust sweetness early instead of fixing it later.
+Adjust the sweetness early instead of fixing it later.

 Common Mistakes